 Artistic Statement

-I write stories of healing and self-discovery, processes which – like theater – never occur in a vacuum.
-Other people are always involved: we are hurt and learn how not to hurt in return; we struggle to find and express our authentic selves so we can be loved and known, and so others can look to us as they navigate their own journeys.
-There is no healing without collaboration; there is no theater without collaboration.
+I write plays about healing and self-discovery, processes which – like theater – never occur in a vacuum.
+Other people are always involved.
+We are hurt and learn how not to hurt in return, we struggle to find and express our authentic selves so we can be loved and known.
+Collaboration

 Gina Stevensen